05nelsonm/component-value-clazz/README.md

 ![badge-support-js-ir]

-A small library that provides a functionally equivalent alternative to Kotlin's `value class` through inheritance.
+A small library that provides a functionally equivalent alternative to Kotlin's `value class` via inheritance.

-Kotlin's `value class` is powerful and I use them pervasively.
-One issue though is that the `value class` does not compile to other languages (e.g. Java or Js).
+Kotlin's `value class` is powerful and I use them pervasively, but there are some caveats to using them.
+ - Kotlin `value class` does not compile to other languages (e.g. Java or Js).
 Instead, the underlying type of the `value class` is what consumers from those languages see.
 If you wish to retain the type and expose/accept it in your public API(s), this becomes problematic for non-Kotlin consumers of your code.
+ - If your Kotlin `value class` inherits from an `interface` or `sealed interface`, it loses the boxing/unboxing properties that make them so amazing!
+They become equivalant to a regular `class`, with the downside of them not compiling to platform specific code (as mentioned above).
+     - If you're using Kotlin `value class`es that implement `interface`es, especially if they are a part of your public API(s), this library is for you!

-As a library creator and lover of Kotlin, I've learned that using Kotlin's `value class` in your public API(s) (such as `kotlin.Result`) comes with challenges.
+As a library creator, I've learned that using Kotlin's `value class` in your public API(s) (such as `kotlin.Result`) comes with challenges; I've begun limiting their usage to `internal` only.

-Ensuring that consumers of your code have a similar experience, whether they are using Kotlin or not, is what was behind creating this.
-Enjoy!
+Ensuring that consumers of your code have a plesant experience, whether they are using Kotlin or not, was the motivation for creating this. **Enjoy!**

 A full list of `kotlin-components` projects can be found [HERE][url-kotlin-components]